 A recent study published in the journal Pediatrics has highlighted a concerning surge in child poisonings associated with laundry detergent pods.
 These brightly colored, self-contained detergent pods, marketed for their convenience in laundry cleaning, have inadvertently become a source of harm to young children.
 The alluring appearance and candy-like scent of these pods have drawn the natural curiosity of children, leading to poisonings.

 The data reveals a significant increase in poisonings among young children since the introduction of these products in 2012.
 Shockingly, it shows that approximately every 45 minutes, a local poison control center in the United States receives a call regarding a potential child poisoning from a detergent pod.

-Researchers led by Gary Smith, MD, Director of the Center for Injury Research and Policy at Nationwide Children’s Hospital in Columbus, Ohio, analyzed data from 2013 and 2014 from the National Poison Data System for children under 6 years of age.
-Of the 62,254 reported accidental poisonings of children during that timeframe, 35% of poisonings involved laundry detergent pods, showing a marked 17% increase, with another nearly 25% of poisonings from dishwasher detergent pods, a 14% increase over that same time period.
-85% of children poisoned by these detergent pods suffered exposure through ingestion, with 15% of exposure through inhalation, or from absorption through the skin or eyes.
+Conducted by researchers led by Dr. Gary Smith, MD, Director of the Center for Injury Research and Policy at Nationwide Children’s Hospital in Columbus, Ohio, the study analyzed data over 1 year involving children under 6 years of age.
+Out of the 62,254 reported accidental poisonings during that period, 35% were linked to laundry detergent pods, marking a troubling 17% increase.
+Additionally, nearly 25% of poisonings were attributed to dishwasher detergent pods, showing a 14% increase over the same timeframe.
+In 85% of cases, children were poisoned through ingestion, with the remaining 15% resulting from inhalation or absorption through the skin or eyes.